telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_rcal.rst

 and using them as part of the pipeline.
 Flagging is optional and can be controlled with the `flag_rfi` argument.

-RASCIL's BlockVisibility object contains a "flags" data array with the same dimensions as the visibilities.
+RASCIL's Visibility object contains a "flags" data array with the same dimensions as the visibilities.
 This array is updated with the results of the SKA Processing Function Library
 `RFI Flagger <https://gitlab.com/ska-telescope/sdp/ska-sdp-func/-/blob/main/src/ska_sdp_func/rfi_flagger.py>`_,